AndriiStoliarov/layouts/README.md

 Webovio is small responsive web application(SPA) where were used flex, grid, normalize file, locals fonts, tipograf.

 Mitravel is middle responsive web application(SPA) where were used flex, grid, normalize file, locals fonts, css modules, swiper, inputmask.

+Mogo is big responsive web application(SPA) where were used flex, google fonts, slick, jQuery library, fontawesome icons, placehold.